-I. Guidelines Applicable To The Valuation Of The Community's Personal Property relied upon by counsel must be attached to the statement of issues or response thereto, and must include an indication of the year and volume of the reliedupon Blue Book.
+I. Guidelines Applicable To The Valuation Of The Community's Personal Property

+- 1) Motor Vehicles.
+If there is a dispute as to the value of a motor vehicle, the value generally will be fixed at the mid-point between the high and low value shown in the Kelly Blue Book, unless the circumstances show that a different valuation should be made.
+Copies of the appropriate pages of the Blue Book relied upon by counsel must be attached to the statement of issues or response thereto, and must include an indication of the year and volume of the reliedupon Blue Book.
 Alternatively, a print out from the Kelley Blue Book website may be provided.
-Such print out must include the year, make, model, mileage, condition, and options included in the valuation.
+Such print out must include the year, make, model, mileage, condition, and options included in the valuation. - 2) Furniture, Furnishings And Tools.
+With regard to valuation of normal furniture, furnishings, and tools, the age of the items is much more important than initial purchase price or the replacement cost.
+The test is the fair market value of the items as of the date of trial.